-Employees, students and authorized visitors will be offered immunizations and/or skin tests as indicated for the situation, including:
+Employees, students and authorized visitors will be offered immunizations and/or tests as indicated for the situation, including:

-- Tuberculin skin testing (PPD) repeated annually or as recommended for the situation (i.e. work exposure to TB).
-Skin tests will be interpreted and managed following the most current CDC guidelines. - Tetanus vaccine will be administered every 10 years or post-injury if needed per CDC Guidelines. - > Administration of rabies vaccine, if indicated, by possible animal contact. - Administration of the Hepatitis B vaccine, if indicated, by exposure to human tissues or body fluids. - Administration of the varicella vaccine, if indicated, by immunization status in relation to possible occupational exposure.
+- ➤ Tuberculosis screening via TB screening, consisting of an Interferon gamma release assay (IGRA) blood test with either T-spot or Quantiferon-Gold or Tuberculin skin testing (PPD) repeated annually or as recommended for the situation (i.e. work exposure to TB).
+Skin tests will be interpreted and managed following the most current CDC guidelines. - > Tetanus vaccine will be administered every 10 years or post-injury if needed per CDC Guidelines. - Administration of rabies vaccine, if indicated, by possible animal contact. - Administration of the Hepatitis B vaccine, if indicated, by exposure to human tissues or body fluids. - Administration of the varicella vaccine, if indicated, by immunization status in relation to possible occupational exposure.